-In November 1934, Bill was visited by old drinking companion Ebby T. Bill was astounded to find that Ebby had been sober for several weeks under the guidance of the evangelical Christian Oxford Group.
+In November 1934, Bill was visited by an old drinking companion Ebby Thatcher.
+Bill was astounded to find that Ebby had been sober for several weeks under the guidance of the evangelical Christian Oxford Group.
 Bill took some interest in the group, but shortly after Ebby’s visit, he was again admitted to Towns Hospital to recover from a bout of drinking.
-This was his third and last stay at Towns hospital under Doctor Silkworth’s care and he showed signs of delirium tremens.
+This was his third and last stay at Towns hospital under Doctor Silkworth’s care.
+Bill showed signs of delirium tremens.
 It was while undergoing treatment with The Belladonna Cure that Bill experienced his “Hot Flash” spiritual conversion and quit drinking.
 Earlier that evening, Ebby had visited and tried to persuade him to turn himself over to the care of a Christian deity who would liberate him from alcohol.
 According to Bill, while lying in bed depressed and despairing, he cried out, “I’ll do anything!
 Anything at all!
 If there be a God, let Him show Himself!”
 He then had the sensation of a bright light, a feeling of ecstasy, and a new serenity.
 He never drank again for the remainder of his life.
 Bill described his experience to Dr. Silkworth, who told him, “Something has happened to you I don’t understand.
 But you had better hang on to it”.

 Bill joined the Oxford Group and tried to help other alcoholics, but only succeeded in keeping sober himself.
-During a failed business trip to Akron, Ohio, Bill was tempted to drink again and decided that to remain sober he needed to help another alcoholic.
+During a failed business trip to Akron, Ohio, Bill was tempted to drink again.
+He decided that to remain sober he needed to help another alcoholic.
 He called phone numbers on a church directory and eventually secured an introduction to Dr. Bob S., an alcoholic Oxford Group member.
 Bill explained Doctor Silkworth’s theory that alcoholics suffer from a physical allergy and a mental obsession.
 Bill shared that the only way he was able to stay sober was through having a spiritual experience.
 Dr. Bob S was familiar with the tenets of the Oxford Group and upon hearing Bill’s experience, “began to pursue the spiritual remedy for his malady with a willingness that he had never before been able to muster.
 After a brief relapse, he sobered, never to drink again up to the moment of his death in 1950”.
 Bill and Dr. Bob S began working with other alcoholics.
 After that summer in Akron, Bill returned to New York where he began having success helping alcoholics in what they called “a nameless squad of drunks” in an Oxford Group there.

 Being a lifelong friend of his sponsor Ebby, Bill was quite acquainted with Ebby’s family, especially his brother Thomas.
 Thomas and Bill shared a common interest in the stock market.
 Thomas was first employed in New York then in Detroit, so Bill made a few trips to Detroit in the years of 1936/1937 staying at the Book-Cadillac Hotel.

 In 1937, one Sunday Bill and Lois failed to attend an Oxford meeting and they were frowned upon for failing to be there.
-This left a bad feeling between Bill and the New York group of members and so Bill decided it was time for the former drunks to begin a break-away from the group and stand on their own.
+This left a bad feeling between Bill and the New York group of members.
+Bill decided it was time for the former drunks to begin a break-away from the group and stand on their own.
 In the fall of 1937 Bill traveled to Detroit then Cleveland and finally to Akron to convince fellow alcoholics that they needed to make the break if they were to be successful in creating a program of recovery from alcoholism.

 In 1938, after about 100 alcoholics in Akron and New York had become sober, the fellowship decided to promote its program of recovery through the publication of a book, for which Bill was chosen as primary author.
 The book was given the title Alcoholics Anonymous and included the list of suggested activities for spiritual growth known as the Twelve Steps.
 The movement itself took on the name of the book.
 Later Bill also wrote the Twelve Traditions, a set of spiritual guidelines to ensure the survival of individual AA groups.
 The AA general service conference of 1955 was a landmark event for Bill in which he turned over the leadership of the maturing organization to an elected board.